Kim Joong-sik: Return After 25 Years

 Kim's attitudes towards poetry are shown to have slightly changed with the 2018 publication of Uljido motaetda (울지도 못했다 Unable to Even Cry).
 If Hwanggeumbit moseori details the poet's sharp intuition facing the abject aspects of the world, Uljido motaetda turns the poet's gaze to focus on people's lives and the love that exists even within this abject world.
 While his sharp usage of refined language remains the same, the poetic diction is more embracing and inclusive.
 [14] Through relentless criticism and confession regarding his own self, he renders the difficult to imagine "Mirae bijeon" (미래 비전 Future Vision), a poem that attempts to accomplish this beginning with its very title.
 Of course, Uljido motaetda does not entirely discard a pessimistic diagnosis of life.
 However, this poetry collection, even as it seems like a "desolate landscape," is filled with the conviction that each and every person busily continues life.
 Flowers bloom from "life and love on earth," and earth cannot be defined entirely as heaven nor hell.

 However, this "love" that prevents life from becoming heaven or hell is not visible to the eyes.
 Because of this, love in Uljido motaetda is generally constructed through auditory and olfactory senses.
-Yet it is important to note that the opportunity to sense this is precisely the poet's meeting with "you."
+Yet the opportunity to sense this is precisely the poet's meeting with "you".
 In the poem "Gyeongcheong" (경청 Closely Listening), "I" comes to open their ears through meeting "you".
 In "Gyeongcheong", love is portrayed as the act of closing one's mouth and instead closely listening, and it is through this act that the poet is able to hear the "noises overrunning the desolate landscape".
 By realizing that listening is more precious than speaking, Uljido motaetda shows more spatially expanded prospects than his previous collection.